Breast Implant Size Change

 If you want to go larger, it can be helpful to think about what aspects of your look you want to change rather than simply opting for implants with greater volume:

 - Do you wish you had more cleavage?
-Often times moving to a higher profile implant will help create more cleavage and upper breast fullness.
+Often times moving to a higher profile implant will help create more cleavage, projection, and upper breast fullness.

 - Do you feel that your breast shape doesn’t flatter your body the way you like?
 Quite possibly, changing the width of your implants can help to accentuate your shoulders, waist, and hips.